Detegr/openRBRVR/FAQ.md

 | Pico         | ?                                                                       | ❓          | Untested at the moment                                                      |

-Enable OpenXR runtime from `Options -> Plugins -> openRBRVR -> VR runtime` or edit `openRBRVR.ini` to contain `runtime = openxr`.
-For Reverb headsets, select `OpenXR (Reverb compatibility mode)` from the game or put `runtime = openxr-wmr` in the ini.
+Enable OpenXR runtime from `Options -> Plugins -> openRBRVR -> VR runtime` or edit `openRBRVR.toml` to contain `runtime = 'openxr'`.
+For Reverb headsets, select `OpenXR (Reverb compatibility mode)` from the game or put `runtime = 'openxr-wmr'` in the toml.

 ## My FPS is worse than what it is in RBRVR